-The DNP program combines nursing science with psychosocial, biophysical, organizational, and analytical sciences.
-Equipped with this knowledge, DNP graduates are able to evaluate science-based evidence and theories to enhance the delivery of health care.
-DNPs can apply this advanced understanding in an academic environment or in a clinical practice, including in the following ways:
+DNP programs combine nursing science with psychosocial, biophysical, organizational, and analytical sciences.
+Equipped with this knowledge, DNP graduates can evaluate science-based evidence and theories to enhance the delivery of health care.
+DNPs can apply this advanced understanding in an academic environment or clinical practice, including in the following ways:

 - Assessing patient illnesses and providing evidence-based treatment